 - If you wake up, I will go to any country concert you want to, yes, even Marty Stuart!
 We went 2 years later, and (don’t tell Dennis, but I loved every second of it)!

 Still, my handsome husband continued to slumber on, like sleeping beauty.
 Time to bring in the big guns!
-I called Dennis’ life long friend, Phil Holdbrooks, and said “I need Katie, Dennis’ baby, here, now!”
+I called Dennis’ life long friend, Phil Holdbrooks, and said: “I need Katie, Dennis’ baby, here, now!”
 Within an hour, this true friend had Katie booked on a flight to Winnipeg.
 I told Dennis, Katie will be devastated if she comes and you’re still in a coma.
 You better WAKE your red neck ass up!

 Hallelujah, praise be!
-I came down at 6:00 am a few days later, 22 days after arriving in emergency, and Dennis had opened his eyes!
+I came down at 6:00 am a few days later, 22 days after arriving in an emergency, and Dennis had opened his eyes!
 Dennis had one on one care in the ICU, so the nurses and I had been together so much that they felt like family.
 We were all hugging and smiling.
 Thank heavens!!!!
 Katie got there that afternoon.
-My body and soul were depleted, and I needed her.
+My body and soul was depleted, and I needed her.
 They took his breathing tube out, and slowly in the next days, his kidneys and stomach began to function properly again.
 What an incredible relief!
 Dennis had turned away from the light (or maybe I dragged him away from it).
 There were only two problems; one, he was completely paralyzed, and two, his brains were scrambled eggs.
 He knew who I was, but was confused about everything else.
 He kept saying it was 2016!
 (I told you that was a mistake 😑).
 He also thought we were in Greenville, South Carolina?
 None the less, imminent danger had passed, but … we were 1,600 miles from home (remember we drove).
 Dennis’ complete paralysis made him unable to drive his wheelchair.
 There was no way to know if he would get the function of his one working limb back.
 Oh, and he was having a lot of bizarre delusions.
-One he repeated for several days was he was convinced he had accidentally killed a innocent, little, Hispanic boy, and the Federalis were after him!?
+One he repeated for several days as he was convinced he had accidentally killed an innocent, little, Hispanic boy, and the Federalis were after him!?
 Over the next week, a lot of crazy, mysterious things happened.
-The gong show portion of this crazy journey had begun …
+The gong show portion of this insane journey had begun …